Got a Ripe Banana? Turn It Into These 5-Minute Dog Treats

-My golden was going through a rough patch last summer — wouldn’t touch her store-bought treats, just sniffed them and walked away like I’d personally offended her.
-I felt so stuck.
+My Golden was in a rut last summer.
+She wasn’t touching her store-bought treats, just sniffing them and walking away as if I had personally offended her.
+I felt stuck.

-And girl, I know you’ve been there.
-You want to spoil your pup, but the ingredient lists on those packaged treats read like a chemistry exam.
-Half the stuff in there, you can’t even pronounce.
+Yes, girl I know you’ve been there.
+You’ve wanted to spoil your pup but have you looked at the ingredient lists on some of those packaged treats?
+It’s like a chemistry exam.
+Half of what’s in there you can’t even pronounce.

-Real talk: I started making banana dog treats at home, and it changed everything.
-My kitchen smelled like a bakery, my dog was losing her mind with excitement, and I finally knew exactly what was going into her snacks.
+Real talk: Once I started making banana dog treats at home my kitchen smelled like a bakery, my dog was completely losing her mind from excitement, and I knew exactly what was going into the dog treats.

 #1: No-Bake Chocolate & Pistachio Cups (Carrot Base!)

-Okay so you know that moment when you’re trying to make something that looks Pinterest-worthy but also doesn’t require you to turn on the oven while your golden is sprawled dramatically across the kitchen floor?
-This is that recipe.
+Sooo… Let’s say you are trying to make something that looks Pinterest-worthy, but also doesn’t require you to turn on the oven while your golden is sprawled out on the kitchen floor.
+(Yea, this is that recipe).

-These little cups have a chewy carrot-oat base, a glossy dark chocolate top, and crushed pistachios scattered over everything.
-They’re raw, they’re rich, and they look honestly stunning in those polka dot liners.
+These little cups are made with a chewy carrot-oat base, a glossy dark chocolate top and a scattering of crushed pistachios.
+They are raw and rich and I love them in the cute polka dot liners.

 How to Make Them